paladin-t/b8/docs/manual.md

 * Ctrl+G: goto code line
 * Tab/Ctrl+Shift+Tab: indent/unindent

-When speaking of clicking `[Head]` in this document, it means the first icon item on the main menu bar:
+It refers to the first icon item on the main menu bar, when speaking of clicking `[Head]` in this document:

 ![](imgs/head.png)

 ### Specifications

-The limitations of BASIC8 are carefully chosen to make it easy and simple during making programs:
+The limitations of BASIC8 are carefully chosen to make programs way easy and simple:

 * Display: 160x128 pixels
 * Audio: 2 music channels, 4 sound effect channels